Master's Degree Program in Clinical Research

 Scholars who graduated from the ATCR Credit-bearing Certificate Program longer ago than 2 academic years will require a discussion with Program officials about which courses might have to be re-taken (because they have evolved substantially since the scholar took them).
 Such scholars will also be subject to a $500 re-entry fee.

 Completed Master's applications in MS Word or .pdf format should be sent by email to TICR Admissions (TICR_Admissions@psg.ucsf.edu).
-A signed hard copy of the application should also be sent to:
+Any materials which cannot be sent electronically should be sent to:

 Training in Clinical Research (TICR) Program